What Is Surrogate Parenthood?

-There are two main types of surrogacy.
-Traditional surrogacy involves the artificial fertilization of the surrogate mother using the father's sperm.
+There are two main types of surrogacy—traditional and gestational.
+Traditional surrogacy involves the artificial fertilization of a surrogate's egg using the intended father's sperm.
 It was once the only type of surrogate parenthood arrangement available.
 The surrogate mother, therefore, is the biological mother of the child.

-In gestational surrogacy, the surrogate mother is implanted with an embryo created from the father's sperm and his partner's (or another woman's) egg.
+In gestational surrogacy, the surrogate mother is implanted with an embryo created from sperm and eggs from the intended parents or donors.
 This procedure is relatively complex, time-consuming, and expensive.
 The advantage of gestational surrogacy is the opportunity to have a child genetically related to both parents.

-See Checklist: Surrogacy Contract to learn about the types of items you should include in your agreement.
-The prospective parents and the surrogate mother are advised to retain separate attorneys when entering into such an agreement.
+See FindLaw's Checklist: Surrogacy Contract to learn about the types of items you should include in your agreement.
+The prospective parents and the surrogate mother are advised to retain separate attorneys.

 State Surrogate Parenthood Laws

-Some states expressly prohibit surrogacy, while others are either unclear about the practice, or have certain restrictions.
+Some states expressly prohibit surrogacy contracts.
+Others are either unclear about the practice or have certain restrictions.
 The following examples illustrate the wide variance in the scope of surrogacy laws in the United States:

-- California: A California statute allows gestational surrogacy arrangements and provides statutory requirements for the contracts.
-An example of a required provision includes disclosure of financial responsibility for medical expenses around the surrogacy arrangement and how such expenses will be covered.
+- California: A California statute allows gestational surrogacy arrangements.
+It provides statutory requirements for the contracts.
+An example of a required provision includes disclosure of financial responsibility.
+This financial responsibility pertains to medical expenses.
+These medical expenses include the surrogacy arrangement and how such expenses will be covered.

 - District of Columbia: A D.C. law allows surrogacy agreements.
-To have an enforceable surrogacy agreement in this state, D.C. mandates certain provisions in the contract.
-Examples of such provisions include assuming responsibility for the child immediately after birth, allocating financial responsibilities, and providing procedures for dispute resolutions.
+To have an enforceable surrogacy agreement, D.C. mandates certain provisions in the contract.
+Examples of such provisions include assuming responsibility for the child immediately after birth.
+They also include allocating financial responsibilities and providing procedures for dispute resolutions.

-- Florida: Both gestational and traditional surrogacy agreements are explicitly allowed by statute for those 18 and older.
-But, the Florida surrogacy law explicitly limits surrogate parenting agreements to married couples only.
+- Florida: Both gestational and traditional surrogacy agreements are explicitly allowed by statute.
+Such permission occurs for those 18 and older.
+But Florida surrogacy law explicitly limits surrogate parenting agreements to married couples.

 More Questions About Surrogate Parenthood?
 Ask an Attorney

-If you're considering being a surrogate or if you're wanting a surrogate to carry your child to birth, your first step should be to speak with an experienced family law attorney.
-Attorneys will help provide you with helpful legal advice to guide your surrogacy journey.
+If you're considering being a surrogate, your first step should be to speak with an experienced family law attorney.
+If you're wanting a surrogate to carry your child to birth, it's also a good idea to speak with an attorney.
+Attorneys will provide you with helpful legal advice to guide your surrogacy journey.